 - Touch-screen cash register

-- Easily expandable hardware
+- Versatile and easily expandable hardware

 - Built-in credit card processing